5 Ways Janitorial Workers Are Injured in the Workplace

 Janitorial workers face risks of injury not only from the work they perform, but also from the equipment and cleaning materials they use.
 Common ways they could be injured include:

-- Repetitive motion.
 Custodial work involves many repetitive motions, such as bending, lifting, reaching, pushing, and pulling.
-Often workers are required to fill and lift heavy buckets of water and bend over while using a mop to clean floors.
+Often workers must fill and lift heavy buckets of water and bend over while using a mop to clean floors.
 These repetitive movements can cause custodians to suffer sprains, strains, back injuries, and other musculoskeletal injuries that can cause long-term pain, especially when workers continue to perform the same duties day after day.

-- Infectious diseases.
-Custodians can be exposed to bloodborn pathogens or other infectious diseases, especially when cleaning in hospitals, other medical facilities, or schools.
+Custodians can be exposed to bloodborne pathogens or other infectious diseases, especially when cleaning in hospitals, other medical facilities, or schools.
 They can contract serious illnesses, such as Hepatitis B Virus (HBV), liver damage, or Human Immune Deficiency Virus (HIV), which can cause AIDS.
+While the risk of HIV transmission in janitorial work is extremely low, workers can still face serious health concerns from exposure to bloodborne pathogens if proper safety protocols and protective equipment are not followed.

 Have You Been Injured On The Job?

-If you’ve been hurt at work on the job in Kansas City you need to speak with an experienced workers’ compensation attorney as soon as possible.
+Janitorial workers in Missouri and Kansas who sustain injuries on the job may have important rights under state workers’ compensation laws.
+If you suffered injuries on the job in Kansas City you need to speak with an experienced workers’ compensation attorney as soon as possible.
 Please contact us online or call our Kansas City office directly at 816.471.5111 to schedule your free consultation.